shiki/kaiseki/README.md

 ### Callbacks

-All callbacks should follow this format: `function(error, response, body) { ... }`.
+All callbacks should follow this format: `function(error, response, body, success) { ... }`.
 This is because Kaiseki is based on [Request](https://github.com/mikeal/request) and I thought it would be best to pass the same callback parameters.
 The `error` and `response` parameters are passed as is.
 On most methods, `body` is changed and parsed from JSON for your convenience.

  * __error__: If there's an error during the request (e.g. no internet connection), this will not be empty.
 Note that if the API returns a `statusCode` that is not `2xx`, it is not marked as an error.